 (c) Market value of investment assets.
-SERS adopted GASB Statement No. 25 retroactively as of January 1, 1995.
+SERS adopted GASB Statement No. 25.
 GASB Statement No. 25 requires that investments be reported at their fair value.
-The 1995 net asset value has been restated in accordance with GASB Statement No. 25.
 Also includes securities lending collateral pool pursuant to GASB Statement No. 28.
-In 2002, SERS adopted GASB Statement No. 34 that requires the presentation of Management Discussion and Analysis as required supplementary information preceding the financial statements.
+In 2002, SERS adopted GASB Statement No. 34, which requires the presentation of Management Discussion and Analysis as required supplementary information preceding the financial statements.